Welcome to this week’s all-new Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 10 Pack Mini LED Flashlights: 10 mini flashlights on a key ring including button batteries.
 One of the reviewers says this:

 “I’ve given these to a number of people, and in every case, they seem to cause amnesia.
 No remembers how they got by without it.
 The battery lasts seemingly forever, given light use, and they’re durable enough to withstand the harsh environment of my pocket and keychain.
 And, at this price, you can stash them in the car, purse, pocket, tool box and by the circuit breaker box, and still have some left over as stocking stuffers.”

-Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a great knife that is currently priced at $8.73 with free shopping.
-Not only that, it is ranked as the #1 best seller at Amazon in both the camping and hunting knives categories.
-The reviews raved about this knife so I bought one, used it, and and can recommend it.
+Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: The reviews raved about this knife so I bought one, used it, and can recommend it.
 Here is the Survival Husband’s review: The Inexpensive Tac-Force Speedster Outdoor Knife.

 ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: I need to do a show-and-tell on this little gizmo.
-As of this writing, about $2.00.
 Here is what one reviewer had to say:

 “When I got the saw, I thought it was a dinky little wire.
 My expectations were blown away!!
 I can cut a three inch tree in three min.
 I would much so recommend that you get this saw.”